howardjw2/AttackHelper/README.rst

 *Great for dnd enthusiasts who want to save time in combat or for new players who want to make combat easier.*

 The purpose of this program is to automate an attack in dungeons and dragons.
 Normally, making an attack takes time and you have to roll quite a few dice and make calculations, so this system aims to reduce the headache.
 This program is designed for certain characters in the game of dungeons and dragons.
 The types of characters for whom this program is meant for includes any characters that are barbarians of any level or paladins up to level 12.
 Any combination of these two classes is also viable, so long as paladin does not go beyond level 12.
 There is a limited selection of weapons available in this program at the moment.
-User must understand basic java to use this program as intended.
+It is recommended that the user understands basic java and has all necessary installations to run a java program.

 Unfamiliar with Dnd?
 No Problem!
 --------------------------------